Psilocybe subaeruginosa: Description

 Taste and odour are farinaceous and the spore print is purple brown.

-The cheilocystidia are 17–29 x 5.5–11, hyaline, fusoid-ventricose, subpyriform or mucronate, often with an elongated neck at the apex which is 2–4.5 µm.
-The pleurocystidia measure 22–47 x 6–16 µm and is shaped like the cheilocystidia and also hyaline.
-The spores are smooth, subellipsoid, with an apical germ pore, measuring (10) 13.2–14.3 (15.4) x 6.6–7.7 x 6–7.5 µm.
+The cheilocystidia are 17–29 x 5.5–11, hyaline, fusoid-ventricose, subpyriform or mucronate, often with an elongated neck at the apex which is 2–4.5 μm.
+The pleurocystidia measure 22–47 x 6–16 μm and is shaped like the cheilocystidia and also hyaline.
+The spores are smooth, subellipsoid, with an apical germ pore, measuring (10) 13.2–14.3 (15.4) x 6.6–7.7 x 6–7.5 μm.

 Distribution and habitat

-Psilocybe subaeruginosa grows solitary to gregarious from grassy fields, and is occasionally seen on dung.
+Psilocybe subaeruginosa grows solitary to gregarious from wood debris in Australian native forests, pine plantations and is occasionally observed growing on dung.
 It is common in southern parts of Australia from April to August.
 The species is also known from Australian native and Eucalyptus forests, and famously in New Zealand on wood chip.
-It is probably present in New Zealand given the distribution of flora and fauna from Australia, but DNA sequencing of collections so far indicates P. allenii and P. cyanescens there rather than Australian P. subaeruginosa.
+It is recorded as present in New Zealand, but DNA sequencing of collections so far indicates P. allenii and P. cyanescens there as well as P. subaeruginosa.